wdaimee/Todos-Nestjs/README.md

 ## About:

 Todos app is a Fullstack app which allows users to build a list of todos.
+This app was built and designed as a mobile first app.
 User's will be able to perform CRUD operations on their list of Todos; add a todo, add a due date for the todo, update the due date, add a completed date, or delete a todo.
 Authorization and login will be used with JSON Web Token (JWT) authorization.

 ## Checkout the App:
 [https://afternoon-wave-77442.herokuapp.com/](https://afternoon-wave-77442.herokuapp.com/)